ARIZER SOLO 2

 Size and design

-The Arier 2 is definitely on the heavy and robust side when it comes to portable vaporizers.
+This new Arizer vape is definitely on the heavy and robust side when it comes to portable vaporizers.
 So much so, we probably would recommend leaving this one at home.
 Unfortunately, this vaporizer doesn’t match up in discreteness or portability when you compare it to other handhelds such as the Pax 3, its little brother, the Arizer Air 2 or Arizer ArGo.
-Hopefully the Arizer Solo 2 makes up for its bulkiness by being a badass vaporizer.
+Hopefully the Solo 2 makes up for its bulkiness by being a badass vaporizer.

 It’s heavy and big, especially if the glass stem is attached to it.
 However, there’s definitely something to say about the durability and toughness of the unit.
 This machine is well put together.
 The external design might be bulky, but the internal design is a masterpiece.
 So actually – the Arizer Solo 2 does kind of make up for its bulkiness in vape quality.